Negative Space in Photography

 Depth of Field

-Negative space can work in the opposite way in terms of scale, to make a subject appear larger than it actually is.
+Positive and negative space photography can work in the opposite way in terms of scale, to make the subject appear larger than it actually is.

 Exaggerating negative space around your subjects can create some interesting forms and illusions.